alan-turing-institute/environmental-ds-book/book/contribute.md

 # Contribute

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+This section provides a high-level guide to contributing to EDS book via the [core repository](#core-repository) and/or [notebook submissions](#notebooks).
+We encourage you to read through the following sections to learn more about how you can contribute.
+If you find that you have questions that are not discussed below, please let us know through one of the many ways to get in touch.

 ## Core repository

+### Structure
 The public GitHub repository has the following structure:

 ```
-| The Environmental Data Science Book
+| Environmental Data Science Book
 | ├── **/.github**
 | │   ├── ISSUE_template
 | │   ├── workflows
 | │   └── ...
 | ├── **/book**
-| │   ├── _toc.yml
-| │   ├── _config.yml
+| │   ├── myst.yml
 | │   └── ...
 | ├── CODE_OF_CONDUCT.md
 | ├── CONTRIBUTING.md